Founder & Executive Director

 He has significant professional expertise in strategy and management having led the MIT Enterprise Forum Mexico as Executive Director from its inception in 2014 through significant expansion into four regions of Mexico.

 Previously, he has served as Director of Strategic Planning for Toshiba Latin America, among other positions in international corporations.
-Marcelo is a published author in the fields of business leadership and strategy and received Masters Degree in International Business Scaling from La Salle Barcelona and completed additional masters studies in Advanced Education, Business and Logistics at Fudan University in Shanghai, a PhD in Business and Social Science and a certificate in philosophy in MIT.
+Marcelo is a published author in the fields of business leadership and strategy and received Masters Degree in International Business Scaling from La Salle Barcelona and completed additional masters studies in Advanced Education, Business and Logistics at Fudan University in Shanghai, a PhD in Business and Social Science and a Diploma in Social Anthropology from Oxford University

 Victor Sánchez is Operations Manager at Global Ecosystem Dynamics Initiative.
 He’s in charge of the international operation of this program.
 He also serves as General Secretary of the National Network of Technology Transfer Offices in Mexico, being a recognized international expert in technology transfer and commercialization of technology in innovation processes.